Tynnikov/DRF_project/README.md

-Training project to take advantage of tools such as DRF, React, GraphQL, docker, markdonw, loguru, pytest, swagger and etc.
+Training project to take advantage of tools such as DRF, React, GraphQL, docker, markdown, loguru, pytest, swagger and etc.

 ## Installation
 ```